Shamimlytton2024/Code-challenge2/README.md

 Header; code-challende 2
 Sub-heading

-Javascript Application Functions that extracts strings and arrays as input to generate arrays between them and return Primenumbers from the original array, Date
+Javascript Application Functions that extracts strings and arrays as input to generate arrays between them and return Primenumbers from the original array.

+Date

 2024/04/02

 Description

 This is a Javascrirpt fuctions that accepts strings as input and Swaps the case of each character, accepts two numbers to generate an Array between them and takes an array of numbers as input and returns a new array containing only Prime numbers from the original array.